SherryH/firefly/backend/README.md

+# Firefly backend

-# KeystoneJS Starter Template
+This backend server was created using KeystoneJS Starter Template.

-You've created a KeystoneJS project!
-This project contains a simple list of users and an admin application (`localhost:3000/admin`) with basic authentication.
+## Tech Stack

+- KeystoneJS 5
+- MongoDB Atlas

 ## Running the Project.